Charge modulation spectroscopy

-Charge modulation Spectroscopy is an electro-optical spectroscopy technique tool.
-It is used to study the charge carrier behavior of Organic field-effect transistor.
+Charge modulation spectroscopy is an electro-optical spectroscopy technique tool.
+It is used to study the charge carrier behavior of organic field-effect transistors.
 It measures the charge introduced optical transmission variation by directly probing the accumulation charge at the burning interface of semiconductor and dielectric layer where the conduction channel forms.

 Principles

 Unlike ultraviolet–visible spectroscopy which measures absorbance, charge modulation spectroscopy measures the charge introduced optical transmission variation.
 In other words, it reveals the new features in optical transmission introduced by charges.
 In this setup, there are mainly four components: lamp, monochromator, photodetector and lock-in amplifier.
 Lamp and monochromator are used for generating and selecting the wavelength.
 The selected wavelength passes through the transistor, and the transmitted light is recorded by the Photodiode.
 When the signal to noise ratio is very low, the signal can be modulated and recovered with a Lock-in amplifier.